-File d by th e Registrant 🗵 File d by a Party other than the Registrant \Box Che ck the appropriate box: \boxtimes Defini Defini ninary Proxy Statement tive Proxy Statement tive Additional Materials ting Material Pursuant to §240.14a-12 ☐ Confidential, for Use of the Commission only (as permitted by Rule 14a-6(e)(2)) Huron Consulting Group Inc. ame of Registrant as Specified in its Charter) of Person(s) Filing Proxy Statement if other than Registrant) Pay ment o f Filing Fee (Check the appropriate box): X No f ee required.
-Fee computed on table below per Exchange Act Rule es 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transa ction applies: 2) Aggregate number of securities to which transa action applies: 3) Per unit price or other underlying value of tran calculated and state how it was determined): isaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is 4) Proposed maximum aggregate value of transact ction: 5) Total fee paid: Fee paid previously with preliminary materials. by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid in statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: : 3) Filing Party: 4) Date Filed:
+File d by th he Registrant 🗵 File d by a l a Party other than the Registrant $\ \Box$ Che ck the e appropriate box: X Defini Defini minary Proxy Statement nitive Proxy Statement nitive Additional Materials riting Material Pursuant to §240.14a-12 □ Confidential, for Use of the Commission only (as permitted by Rule 14a-6(e)(2)) Huron Consul ting Group Inc. (Name of Registrant as Specified in its Charter) Statement if other than Registrant) Pay ment of of Filing Fee (Check the appropriate box): $\boxtimes$ No f fee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pur calculated and state how it was determined): rsuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Chec e paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Ru eviously.
+Identify the previous filing by registration statement number, of Amount Previously Paid: le 0-11(a)(2) and identify the filing for which the offsetting fee was paid or the Form or Schedule and the date of its filing.
+2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-550 W. Van Buren Street Chicago, IL 60607
+550 West Van Buren Street Chicago, IL 60607